Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Method

-For the task of viewpoint estimation, we discretize each Euler angle with a bin size of 15 degrees and use the same loss function as PoseFromShape~\cite{Xiao2019PoseFromShape} to train the network:
+\myparagraph{Viewpoint loss function.} For the task of estimating viewpoints, we discretize each Euler angle with a bin size of 15 degrees and use the same loss function as PoseFromShape~\cite{Xiao2019PoseFromShape} to train the network:

-where $\Loss_\mathrm{cls}^\theta$ is a cross-entropy loss for angle bin classification of Euler angle $\theta$, and $\Loss_\mathrm{reg}^\theta$ is a smoothed-L1 loss for the regression of offsets relatively to bin centers.
+where $\Loss_\mathrm{cls}^\theta$ is a cross-entropy loss for angle bin classification of Euler angle $\theta$, and $\Loss_\mathrm{reg}^\theta$ is a Huber loss for the regression of offsets relatively to bin centers.
 Here we remove the meta loss $\Loss_\mathrm{meta}$ used in object detection since we want the network to learn useful inter-class similarities for viewpoint estimation, instead of the inter-class differences for box classification in object detection.

-\subsubsection{Class data construction.}
+\subsubsection{Class Data Construction}

-For viewpoint estimation, we make use of all the 3D models available for each class (typically less than 10) during both training stages.
-By contrast, the class data used in object detection requires the label of object class and location, which is limited by the number of annotated samples for novel classes.
-Therefore, we use large number of class data for base classes in the base training stage (typically $|\clsSet_c| = 200$, as in Meta R-CNN~\cite{metarcnn2019}) and limit its size to the number of shots for both base and novel classes in the $K$-shot fine-tuning stage ($|\clsSet_c| = K$).
+For viewpoint estimation, unless otherwise stated, we make use of all the 3D models available for each class (typically less than 10) during both training stages.
+In contrast, the class data used in object detection requires the information of object class and location, which is limited for novel classes by the number of annotated samples.
+Therefore, we use a large number of class data for base classes in the base training stage (typically $|\clsSet_c| = 200$, as in Meta R-CNN~\cite{metarcnn2019}) and limit the size of $\clsSet_c$ to the number of shots for both base and novel classes in the $K$-shot fine-tuning stage ($|\clsSet_c| = K$).

-For inference, after learning is finished, we construct once and for all class features, instead of randomly sampling class data from the dataset, as done during training.
-For each class~$c$, we average all corresponding class features used in the few-shot fine-tuning stage:
+For inference, instead of randomly sampling class data from the dataset as done during training, we construct class features once and for all after learning is finished: for each class~$c$, we average all class features used in the few-shot fine-tuning stage:

-This corresponds to the offline computation of all red feature vectors in Fig.\,\ref{fig:overview}(a).
+This corresponds to the offline computation of all \revisionR{orange} feature vectors in Figure~\ref{fig:overview}(a).